mread/mread.github.com/_posts/2015-10-07-faster-builds-1.markdown

  correctly (yuck, hours).
 Where was all that additional time going?

 We started dropping BUCK files into our main module.
 There were some clear "seams" where modules were trying to emerge and we could materialise these easily with a judiciously placed BUCK file.
+It's orthogonal to the theme of this post but it's interesting that our code clustered into groups with clearly defined responsibilities (i.e. modules) but our build process was resisting bringing these modules out into the open.

 Build times began to drop as the build steps began running concurrently.
-During this period we were support Ant and Buck builds concurrently which added a few challenges.
+During this period we were supporting Ant and Buck builds concurrently which added a few challenges.

 Once the main module was largely building with Buck we started moving the other modules under the same source tree and watched as manual module integration just didn't need to happen anymore.
 The team were happier, modularisation stopped